D4rkMindz/226b_projektarbeit/README.md

 If the `config/env.php` file is not found, the application will look for it in the parent directory (most probably the htdocs folder in your xampp environment).
 If the `env.php` file is not found there, the application will throw an Error.
 You can also define a `APP_ENV` environment variable and add a `<APP_ENV>.php` file in the `config/` folder to specify public configurations for e.g. your [CI Service](https://en.wikipedia.org/wiki/Continuous_integration) (NOT PASSWORD OR ANY SECRETS)

-Gracili is now successfully installed and ready to work on.
+Make shure to NEVER deploy secret data like passwords to GitHub or any other versioning tool.

 Afterwards you can start your local Apache Server with [XAMPP](https://www.apachefriends.org/index.html).
 To visit your Website you have to open http://localhost/<project_directory>/.

 ## Structure

-The Gracili Application Template is build on the [MVC Design Pattern](https://de.wikipedia.org/wiki/Model_View_Controller).
+The Application is build on the [MVC Design Pattern](https://de.wikipedia.org/wiki/Model_View_Controller).
 All source code should be in the `src/` directory.

 | Folder            | Content                                                                                                                                |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------- |